 The Mattapoisett River Reserve is an excellent destination for hiking and walking.
 The trails are wide and fairly even, giving mountain bikers a good place to ride.
 Dogs are welcome at the reserve, as long as owners keep them under control and clean up after them.

 The reserve’s trail network leads through the former cranberry bogs and along the swamp into a forest of tall pines.
 As you walk through the woods, you can hear water flowing along Tripps Mill Brook, a tributary of the Mattapoisett River.
 And if you’re lucky (and quiet), you may catch sight of a deer or flock of wild turkey.
 And keep an eye out for the resident (and harmless) black racer snake!

-At the northern edge of the Mattapoisett River Reserve lies Tinkham Pond, a freshwater pond that feeds into Tripps Mill Brook.
-The reserve hugs the southern shore of Tinkham Pond, offering an access point for visitors to fish for bass, sunfish, yellow perch and other freshwater species.
+At the northern edge of the Mattapoisett River Reserve lies Tinkham Pond, which feeds into Tripps Mill Brook.
+The reserve hugs the southern shore of Tinkham Pond, offering an access point for anglers who want to fish for bass, sunfish, yellow perch, pickerel, and other freshwater species.